bwhelm/vim-listmode/README.md

    than "\*" or "+" for unordered lists and "1. " rather than "1) " or "(1) "
    for ordered lists, for example.
 What style this is is hard-coded.
 It should be a user-defined option.

-2. The mappings from one list type to another used when changing list types is hardcoded.
-This should be a user-defined option.

 3. Pandoc definition lists can have multiple definitions, and the term and definition can be separated by blank lines.
 These options are not supported.